-A mixin project is a specialized project type that allows you to combine reusable code components or libraries with your main script.
+A mixin project is a specialized project type that allows you to combine reusable code components or libraries with your scripts or mods.
 This feature is especially useful when you have code that can be shared across multiple projects, such as utility functions or common classes.

 When to Use a Mixin Project